Mendenhall Glacier On Your Own: How To Visit Independently

 Visitor Center

 The visitor center is a great place to start exploring the park.
-Here, we learned about the history and geology of the area through exhibits and presentations.
+Learn about the history and geology of the area through exhibits and presentations.
 Be sure to watch the short video called “landscape of change.”

 The knowledgeable staff also provided information about hiking trails and glacial retreats.
 Through photographs, I was shocked to see how much of the glacier had melted in the last century.